mabuchilab/QNET/docs/index.rst

 The main components of this package are:

-1. A symbolic computer algebra package ``qnet.algebra`` for Hilbert Space quantum mechanical operators, the Gough-James circuit algebra and also an algebra for Hilbert space states and Super-operators.
+1. A symbolic computer algebra package :mod:`qnet.algebra` for Hilbert Space quantum mechanical operators, the Gough-James circuit algebra and also an algebra for Hilbert space states and Super-operators.
-2. The QHDL language definition and parser ``qnet.qhdl`` including a front-end located at ``bin/parse_qhdl.py`` that can convert a QHDL-file into a circuit component library file.
+2. The QHDL language definition and parser :mod:`qnet.qhdl` including a front-end located at ``bin/parse_qhdl.py`` that can convert a QHDL-file into a circuit component library file.
-3. A library of existing primitive or composite circuit components ``qnet.circuit_components`` that can be embedded into a new circuit definition.
+3. A library of existing primitive or composite circuit components :mod:`qnet.circuit_components` that can be embedded into a new circuit definition.

 In practice one might want to use these to: